wbtechpro/lametric-data/README.md

 The application runs on the wbtech.pro server, connected at wbtech.pro/lametric_data.
-The Lametric clock sends a request to this address, the application polls the Finolog server and generates a json response for the clock on the fly without storing data in files.
+The Lametric clock sends a request to this address, the application polls Finolog server and generates a json response for the clock on the fly without storing data in files.
 On the server, the application runs on nginx on port 8123.

 ##### Finolog screen